RTEMS/rtems-docs/README.txt

 You can use this method to install a personal version of Sphinx if your host does not provide a suitable package:

- $ pip install -U sphinx
+  $ pip install -U --user sphinx
- $ pip install sphinxcontrib-bibtex
+  $ pip install --user sphinxcontrib-bibtex

 On some hosts, this may complain that a newer version of pip is available.
 If so, then upgrade pip into your personal area.